thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 * An introduction - what is your app
 * A specification - a detailed list of the things it should do/be
 * Initial design sketches with commentary
-* Your final designs for both mobile and desktop with commentary
+* Your final designs with commentary
 * User feedback based on your prototype
 * Details of any changes made based on feedback
 * Conclusion - how successfully does this design meet the specification you set